 - Due to the long length of some of these bits you can break them if you force them.

 - There is no guarantee for bits broken due to excessive force.

 - Use only with a low speed, (200-400 rpm), hand held drill.

 - Do not use with hammer drill or impact type drill motor

-- If you spin them too fast they’ll turn the pitch in the wood to glue, which starts to collect the chips and they can’t feed up the shaft.
+- If you spin the NW Auger Bits too fast they’ll turn the pitch in the wood to glue, which starts to collect the chips and they can’t feed up the shaft.
 You then need to both clean the chips that are stuck to the bit, you also need to clean with thinner to remove the pitch.

 - Western Red Cedar and some fast growth woods have enough soft wood that the tip can’t find something to bite into.